iagoleal/DeformableBodies.jl/docs/src/index.md

 ## Science behind the camera
-This package is based on a scientific initiation that I did with [Prof. Alejandro Cabrera](http://www.im.ufrj.br/alejandro/) while a undergraduate at UFRJ.
+This package is based on a scientific initiation that I did with [Prof. Alejandro Cabrera](http://www.im.ufrj.br/alejandro/) while an undergraduate at UFRJ.
-Everything in here is based on Alejandro's [paper](https://arxiv.org/abs/math-ph/0611051)
+Everything in here is based on Alejandro's [paper](https://arxiv.org/abs/math-ph/0611051):

 * Cabrera, Alejandro.
 “A Generalized Montgomery Phase Formula for Rotating Self-Deforming Bodies.”
 Journal of Geometry and Physics 57.5 (2007): 1405–1420.
 Crossref.
 Web.